jei3m/cyd-marauder/README.md

-# ESP32 Marauder from Source.
+# ESP32 Marauder from Source to CYD.
 A simple guide to installing the firmware from source without the hassle of editing multiple files.

 ---